-Irritable Bowel Syndrome can occur at any age, but it often begins in the teen years or early adulthood.
+IBS can occur at any age, but it often begins in the teen years or early adulthood.
 It is twice as common in women as in men.

 About 1 in 6 people in the U.S. have symptoms of IBS.
 It is the most common intestinal problem that causes patients to be referred to a bowel specialist (gastroenterologist).

-The main symptoms of IBS are abdominal pain, fullness, gas, and bloating that have been present for at least 3 days a month for the last 3 months.
+The main symptoms of IBS are abdominal pain, fullness, gas, and bloating, that have been present for at least 3 days a month for the last 3 months.
 People with IBS may switch between constipation and diarrhea, or mostly have one or the other.

 For some people, the symptoms may get worse for a few weeks or a month, and then decrease for a while.
 For other people, symptoms are present most of the time.

 People with IBS may also lose their appetite.

 Dr. Prokupek will diagnose based on your symptoms, and may use blood tests to check for celiac disease or a low blood count (anemia), and stool cultures to check for an infection.

 Dr. Prokupek will work with you to find the best treatment for your symptoms, which may include lifestyle and dietary changes.

 Dale Prokupek, MD is an award-winning, board-certified internist and gastroenterologist.
 He has over 14 years of experience treating IBS, including the most complex cases.
 He understands the need for thorough evaluation, aggressive treatment, and close follow-up.
 Dr. Prokupek uses the most current, state-of-the-art medical equipment to accurately diagnose and treat gastrointestinal diseases.